 Q: I've seen wheels with different colored flyer drive o-rings, black and amber, which one is right?

 A: Prior to Spring 2010, a black rubber o-ring was used on all wheels, which was softer and sometimes left black marks on the big wheel.
-The newer amber urethane o-rings are designed to last longer without leaving any wheel marks.
+The newer amber or brow urethane o-rings are designed to last longer without leaving any wheel marks.
 Replacement rings of both types are available as repair parts.

 Q: How do I change the drive ratio?
 Faster, pussycat!